 I am an applied microeconomist with interests in education policy, labor policy, and improving equity for disadvantaged groups.
 I currently work as a Senior Research Associate at the Annenberg Institute at Brown University, where I study the relationship between postsecondary pathways and labor market outcomes.

-I received my Ph.D. in Economics from UC San Diego in June 2024.
+I received my Ph.D. in Economics from UC San Diego in 2024.
 Across my work, I use rigorous quasi-experimental and experimental methods to assess the impact of programs and policies.
-My academic research focused on barriers to entering STEM fields for women and underrepresented minorities and programs to improve adolescent mental health.
+My academic research in higher education focuses on understanding and improving equitable access to high-return fields for individuals from underrepresented or under-resourced populations.
+My research in K-12 education has examined school-based interventions to improve access to mental health services for adolescents.

 Ph.D. in Economics, 2024